bustle/mobiledoc-kit/card-unification.md

 The `render` method (and the `edit` method if applicable) receives a single argument that is an object with the following properties:

   * `name`
-  * `buffer` An object supplied by the renderer that provides an `onTeardown` method to register a teardown callback
+  * `onTeardown` A method used to register a teardown callback
   * `options` The card options passed to the renderer
   * `isInEditor` True when being rendered in an editor, false otherwise
   * `editorEnv`